aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

     >**Note**: The command executes asynchronously (as determined by the -AsJob parameter), so while you will be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ What the most common errors when configuring Azure virtual network peering?
-+ In Azure, if I peer Vnet1 with Vnet2 and then I peer Vnet2 with Vnet3, is Vnet1 peered with Vnet3?
-+ Can firewalls and gateways affect Azure virtual network peering?

-## Learn more with self-paced training

-+ [Introduction to Azure Virtual Networks](https://learn.microsoft.com/training/modules/introduction-to-azure-virtual-networks/).
-In this module, you learn how to design and implement Azure networking services.
-You learn about virtual networks, public and private IPs, DNS, virtual network peering, routing, and Azure Virtual NAT.
-+ [Distribute your services across Azure virtual networks and integrate them by using virtual network peering](https://learn.microsoft.com/training/modules/integrate-vnets-with-vnet-peering/).
-In this module, you will learn how to configure virtual network peering.

 ## Key takeaways